tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 This approach of adding brief comments within the code, followed by more robust explanations after the code, aligns with principles of [progressive information disclosure](https://idratherbewriting.com/2012/08/09/applying-progressive-information-disclosure-to-online-help-navigation/) that help align with both advanced and novice user types.

+Some research about how developers use documentation found that there are two common behaviors: developers who start in code and only read higher-level conceptual documentation as needed ("opportunistic" behavior); and developers who start in higher-level conceptual documentation before working their way down to code ("systematic" behavior).
+Michael Meng, Stephanie Steinhardt, and Andreas Schubert explain:

+> Once a high-level understanding of the API purpose and features has been formed, two different pathways seem to emerge that closely resemble the "systematic" and the "opportunistic" developer personas described by Clarke (2007) (see also Stylos, 2009).
+According to Clarke (2007), developers represented by the systematic developer persona work top down in the sense that they try to get a deeper understanding of the system as a whole before turning to individual components.
+On the other hand, the learning goals of opportunistic developers are more narrowly focussed on solving a particular problem and dependent on the specific issues and blockers they encounter while working toward a solution (“Application Programming Interface Documentation: What Do Software Developers Want?” *Journal of Technical Writing and Communication*.
+2018, Vol. 48(3) 295–330.
+[ResearchGate](https://www.researchgate.net/publication/318733467_Application_Programming_Interface_Documentation_What_Do_Software_Developers_Want)

+For the opportunistic developer that first starts in the code, comments in the code can provide helpful documentation to get the developer oriented quickly.

+For more research on how do document code, also see "When Not to Comment: Questions and Tradeoffs with API Documentation for C++ Projects" by Andrew Head, Caitlin Sadowski, Emerson Murphy-Hill, and Andrea Knight (2018 *ACM/IEEE 40th International Conference on Software Engineering.* ([ResearchGate](https://www.researchgate.net/publication/325732077_When_not_to_comment_questions_and_tradeoffs_with_API_documentation_for_C_projects)).
+The researchers explore whether developers are more apt to look in header files or implementation code for documentation (they focused on C++).
+In some cases, reading the implementation code directly provides a clearer path to understanding for developers.
+Additionally, some developers distrust that documentation is up to date and so prefer to look at the code directly.
+For more complex code, however, learning from more elaborate documentation in header files was helpful.

+Overall, not every programmer reads code the same way.
+But based on the research, it's a good idea to include comments directly in the code.
+If developers give you a chunk of code that has comments peppered throughout, don't assume that the code comments are somehow separate from documentation or outside your stewardship as a technical writer.
+Think of comments in code as the equivalent of context-sensitive help in a user interface &mdash; in many ways, this is the most read content of all.

 {% include random_ad.html %}

 ## Keep code samples simple